-From: Bot: Subject: Date: MissiRiverMP emails addresses removed for privacy Mississippi River Project Master Plan Public Scoping Open Houses (UNCLASSIFIED) Wednesday, May 20, 2015 12:31:00 PM Classification : UNCLASSIFIED Caveats: NONE Dear interest ted party (on our Master Plan email list): input.
-The M 22 Corps ma ny Corps of Engineers, Rock Island District, is revising its Mississippi River Master Plan and is seeking public ississippi River Project Master Plan guides public use and management on 11 Corps operated campgrounds, naged day use areas, and approximately 55,000 acres of federal lands from Guttenberg, Iowa, to ssouri, for environmental stewardship and recreational purposes. purpose of t Master Plan along the riv the Mississippi River Project Office, Rock Island District, will host four public scoping open houses.
-The he open houses are to informally meet with individuals and groups to discuss the Mississippi River Project revision.
-This will provide the public the opportunity to learn about the status of natural resource activities er, provide comments on land management issues and resource objectives, and give feedback on their t relates to natural resources and recreation along the Mississippi River from Pools 11 through 22. tiver Project eneral Projec vailable throu house, the same overview presentation on the master planning process and facts about the Mississippi will be repeated at 2pm, 3pm, 4pm, 6pm, and 7pm.
-Recreation, Forestry, Shoreline Management, and ct information areas will be set-up within the room displaying informational posters.
-Corps staff will be ughout the event to answer questions and discuss the environmental stewardship and recreation within the Project.
-The open houses will include the same content and are provided in multiple locations for These public scoping open houses will be held: ty, June 16, 2015 from 2:00pm to 5:00pm and 6:00pm to 8:00pm at Scott Community College, Center - Door #5, 500 Belmont Road, Bettendorf, Iowa 52722 ay, June 18, 2015 from 2:00pm to 5:00pm and 6:00pm to 8:00pm at Comfort Inn & Suites Conference Stonegate Center Drive, Burlington, Iowa 52601 yy, June 23, 2015 from 2:00pm to 5:00pm and 6:00pm to 8:00pm at Grand River Center, 500 Bell St, wa 52001, Port of Dubuque ay, June 25, 2015 from 2:00pm to 5:00pm and 6:00pm to 8:00pm at Town & Country Inn - Ballroom, 110 t, Quincy, Illinois 62305 and comment in fall 2016.
-Plan revision is anticipated to be drafted in early 2016.
-Its content will then be available for public review It through public notice, web posting, and open houses.
-The final Master Plan is anticipated to be complete The Corps is reviewing the separate but related Shoreline Management Plan for potential revision in 2016. on shoreline management and the current Shoreline Management Plan will be sought throughout 2015. managemen nt to note that neither plan is for navigation (locks, dams and associated infrastructure), flood risk t projects (such as levees and floodwalks), Mississippi River water level management, dredging and itenance, or environmental restoration (such as the Upper Mississippi River Restoration - Environmental t Program). future email missrivermpo Mississippi R t information on the plans or to submit comments, please visit www.missriver.org.
-To UNSUBSCRIBE from notices or to add additional email addresses to the Master Plan email list, please email @usace.army.mil.
-The public can also contact the Corps' Mississippi River Project Office by mail at: iver Project, P.O.
-Box 534, Pleasant Valley, IA 52767; by email: missrivermp@usace.army.mil; or 309) 794-4527.
-Thanks, Mississippi R iver Project
+From: MissRiverMP

+Bcc:

+Wednesday, May 20, 2015 12:31:00 PM Date:

+Classification: UNCLASSIFIED Caveats: NONE

+Dear interested party (on our Master Plan email list):

+The U.S. Army Corps of Engineers, Rock Island District, is revising its Mississippi River Master Plan and is seeking public input.
+The Mississippi River Project Master Plan guides public use and management on 11 Corps operated campgrounds, 22 Corps managed day use areas, and approximately 55,000 acres of federal lands from Guttenberg, Iowa, to Saverton, Missouri, for environmental stewardship and recreational purposes.

+During June, the Mississippi River Project Office, Rock Island District, will host four public scoping open houses.
+The purpose of the open houses are to informally meet with individuals and groups to discuss the Mississippi River Project Master Plan revision.
+This will provide the public the opportunity to learn about the status of natural resource activities along the river, provide comments on land management issues and resource objectives, and give feedback on their interests as it relates to natural resources and recreation along the Mississippi River from Pools 11 through 22.

+At each open house, the same overview presentation on the master planning process and facts about the Mississippi River Project will be repeated at 2pm, 3pm, 4pm, 6pm, and 7pm.
+Recreation, Forestry, Shoreline Management, and general Project information areas will be set-up within the room displaying informational posters.
+Corps staff will be available throughout the event to answer questions and discuss the environmental stewardship and recreation opportunities within the Project.
+The open houses will include the same content and are provided in multiple locations for convenience.

+These public scoping open houses will be held:

+- Tuesday, June 16, 2015 from 2:00pm to 5:00pm and 6:00pm to 8:00pm at Scott Community College, Student Life Center - Door #5, 500 Belmont Road, Bettendorf, Iowa 52722 - Thursday, June 18, 2015 from 2:00pm to 5:00pm and 6:00pm to 8:00pm at Comfort Inn & Suites Conference Center, 1780 Stonegate Center Drive, Burlington, Iowa 52601 - Tuesday, June 23, 2015 from 2:00pm to 5:00pm and 6:00pm to 8:00pm at Grand River Center, 500 Bell St, Dubuque, Iowa 52001, Port of Dubuque - Thursday, June 25, 2015 from 2:00pm to 5:00pm and 6:00pm to 8:00pm at Town & Country Inn Ballroom, 110 North 54th St, Quincy, Illinois 62305

+The Master Plan revision is anticipated to be drafted in early 2016.
+Its content will then be available for public review and comment through public notice, web posting, and open houses.
+The final Master Plan is anticipated to be completed in fall 2016.
+The Corps is reviewing the separate but related Shoreline Management Plan for potential revision in 2016.
+Public input on shoreline management and the current Shoreline Management Plan will be sought throughout 2015.

+It is important to note that neither plan is for navigation (locks, dams and associated infrastructure), flood risk management projects (such as levees and floodwalls), Mississippi River water level management, dredging and channel maintenance, or environmental restoration (such as the Upper Mississippi River Restoration - Environmental Management Program).

+For the latest information on the plans or to submit comments, please visit www.missriver.org.
+To UNSUBSCRIBE from future email notices or to add additional email addresses to the Master Plan email list, please email missrivermp@usace.army.mil.
+The public can also contact the Corps' Mississippi River Project Office by mail at: Mississippi River Project, P.O.
+Box 534, Pleasant Valley, IA 52767; by email: missrivermp@usace.army.mil; or telephone: (309) 794-4527.

+Thanks, Mississippi River Project